 The National Black Catholics Congress XII July 6-July 9, 2017 Orlando, Florida

 Who is The NBCC?

 We, The National Black Catholic Congress, comprised of member organizations, represent African American Roman Catholics, working in collaboration with National Roman Catholic organizations.
-We commit ourselves to establishing an agenda for the evangelization of African Americans; and to improve the spiritual, mental, and physical conditions of African Americans, thereby committing ourselves to the freedom and growth of African Americans as full participants in church and society.
+We commit ourselves to establish an agenda for the evangelization of African Americans and to improve the spiritual, mental, and physical conditions of African Americans, thereby committing ourselves to the freedom and growth of African Americans as full participants in church and society.

 exec-summary-of African American survey.pdf

 African American News Letter 2017.pdf